grubdragon/Speaker-made-wireless/README.md

 # Speaker-made-wireless
 Make a speaker wireless!
+# Instructions
-Burn speakerattachment.ino on to NodeMCU and edit python code to reflect your Node-MCU ip and sound file location.
+1) Burn speakerattachment.ino on to NodeMCU
+2) Edit python code to reflect your Node-MCU ip, Sound file location, WiFi SSID and WiFi password.